dux/fez/README.md

 ### forms

-There is CDE instance helper method `this.formData()`, that will get form data for a current or closest form.
+There is FEZ instance helper method `this.formData()`, that will get form data for a current or closest form.

 You can pass node DOM refrence, for a form you want to capture data from.

-### how to call custom CDE node from the outside, anywhere in HTML
+### how to call custom FEZ node from the outside, anywhere in HTML

 Inside `connect()`, you have pointer to `this`.
 Pass it anywhere you need, even store in window.